hugocaillard/clearness/app/routes/__posts/01-voting-clarity-smart-contract/06-edit-map-edit-delete-vote.md

 | **Write count**      | **6**    | 7750       |
 | Write length (bytes) | 544      | 15000000   |

-If it can be significantly optimized, we'll do it since execution costs are important when running on a blockchain.
-Let's write a better `revote` function that will do almost the same thing but without calling the existing function.
+If it can be significantly optimized, we'll do it.
+Execution costs are important when running on a blockchain.
+Let's write a better `revote` function that will do almost the same thing but without calling the existing functions.

 <details>
 <summary>Solution: Clarity Code</summary>